acheketa/3DUnet-Tensorflow-Brats18/README.md

 ```

 ### 2. Data Format
 All data, including the ground truth, must be in 3D NIfTI files (.nii.gz).
-To convert the DICOM data format of the datathon data to NIfTI, you can either use our data processing pipeline in 'data_preparation.ipynb'.
+To convert the DICOM data format of the datathon data to NIfTI, you can use our data processing pipeline in `data_preparation.ipynb`.
 Then, place your train data in the following format and set the path of the train data in `load_3d()` function from `data_loader.py`.
 ```
 train/
 ├── patientID/